-"I have an experimental approach to printmaking but whilst at the Art School the range of printmaking facilities available are encouraging me to re-discover traditional etching methods and challenging me to push the boundaries of each technique I encounter.
-I especially enjoy working with photo etching and soft ground etching techniques, making impressions of plant imagery and also the gestural mark making of sugar lift aquatint.
-It's quite rare, these days, to have access to such a specialist facility, so the Art School is the perfect place to extend my practice
+"I have an experimental approach to printmaking but "My practice explores a range of historical decorative whilst at the Art School the range of printmaking facilities techniques like marbling, wood graining, chinoiserie, stone available are encouraging me to re-discover traditional blocking and japanning to depict images of intimate ground etching methods and challenging me to push the boundaries level observations of insects and animals in a place between of each technique I encounter.
+I especially enjoy working beauty and horror, studying the psychological and transwith photo etching and soft ground etching techniques, formative nature of the environment. making impressions of plant imagery and also the gestural mark making of sugar lift aquatint.
+It's quite rare, these days, A technique I hold a particular fascination with is japanning to have access to such a specialist facility, so the Art School which is an imitation of Asian lacquer work popular in is the perfect place to extend my practice Europe during the 17th century around the same time as